getinthedamnbox/EarthquakesVisualizer/README.md

 Displays earthquakes (magnitude 2.5+) from https://earthquake.usgs.gov/earthquakes/search/ over the period 2020-06-26 to 2020-07-03.

-Currently configured to display clusters of earthquakes (i.e., earthquakes that occurred near other earthquakes in the same time period).
-Can be switched to show only isolated earthquakes or all earthquakes via a 'mode' parameter (to be made controllable via UI in a future release).
+Can display clustered earthquakes (i.e., earthquakes that occurred near other earthquakes in the same time period), isolated earthquakes, or both.
+The distance for defining whether or not two earthquakes are clustered is configurable via the GUI.